Estimated reading time: 7 minutes

 - It is difficult to get a financial summary from the responsible person.

-- There is inadequate supervision of person(s) handling cash.
+- There is inadequate supervision of the person(s) handling cash.

 9. Supervision/Management

-Management, supervision, and inspection is a crucial aspect of financial controls.
+Management, supervision, and inspection are crucial aspects of financial controls.

 10. Act on Suspicion